WasmEdge/WasmEdge/docs/book/en/src/dev/rust/tensorflow.md

     }
 ```

 # Deployment options

-All the tutorials below use the [WasmEdge Rust SDK for Tensorflow](https://github.com/second-state/wasmedge_tensorflow_interface) to create AI inference functions.
+All the tutorials below use the [WasmEdge Rust API for Tensorflow](https://github.com/second-state/wasmedge_tensorflow_interface) to create AI inference functions.
 Those Rust functions are then compiled to WebAssembly and deployed together with WasmEdge on the cloud.

 ### Serverless functions